Lakers Creating Own Version Of GSW’s ‘Death Lineup’ With LeBron James, Kuzma, Ingram, Hart, And Ball

 — Bleacher Report (@BleacherReport) July 19, 2018

-Most Lakers fans will definitely love to see Walton use their own version of “Death Lineup” with LeBron James, Kyle Kuzma, Brandon Ingram, Josh Hart, and Lonzo Ball.
-All four young players surrounding James have shown impressive performances last season.
+Most Lakers fans would definitely love to see Walton use their own version of “Death Lineup” with LeBron James, Kyle Kuzma, Brandon Ingram, Josh Hart, and Lonzo Ball.
+All four young players surrounding James have shown impressive skills last season.
 Now that they will be playing alongside the best basketball player on the planet, they are expected to have extra motivation to further improve their game on both ends of the floor.

 However, there are some people who have doubt that the Lakers will find success using the “Death Lineup.”
-One Western Conference executive questioned the experience of the talents the Lakers have outside James and predicted that the team won’t make it to the Western Conference Playoffs next season.
+One Western Conference executive questioned the experience of the talent the Lakers have outside James and predicted that the team won’t make it to the Western Conference Playoffs next season.
 Meanwhile, another executive gave an opinion why the “Death Lineup” won’t work in Los Angeles.

 “James has been steadily coasting on defense in recent years.
 Now he’s going to close games as the Lakers’ 5?” the skeptical executive asked.
 “Draymond [Green] is why that works for the Warriors.”

-As of now, it’s early to judge whether the Lakers will succeed using the “Death Lineup” or not.
-Only their performance on the 2018-19 NBA season can prove if the Lakers have enough talents to help LeBron James make his ninth consecutive appearances in the NBA Finals.
+As of now, it’s too early to judge whether the Lakers will succeed using the “Death Lineup” or not.
+Only their performance on the 2018-19 NBA season can prove if the Lakers have enough talent to help LeBron James make his ninth consecutive appearances in the NBA Finals.